Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 Why Most Tests for Celiac Disease & Gluten Sensitivity Fail

-May is Celiac Awareness Month and a good time to dig into gluten reactivity testing, what are “good tests”, and what defines a true Celiac disease condition.
-Read on to learn more about proper testing for Celiac and non-Celiac gluten sensitivity.
+May is Celiac Awareness Month, which makes it a great time to explore gluten reactivity testing.
+It is important to understand what are considered “good tests” and what defines a true Celiac disease condition.
+In this article, we will discuss proper testing for Celiac and non-Celiac gluten sensitivity.
+Read on to learn more.

 Only did I personally finally find the answers I needed, which explained these testing discrepancies, when I was able to get access to the RIGHT functional lab tests.
 In my case, it was the Cyrex Laboratories Array #3™.